aaerrolla/docker-practice/env/README.md

     ```
     Very Important

-    create .gitignore file  and add .env to it
+    if your .env contains secrets like passwords or keys, then create .gitignore file  and add .env to it so it will not be comitted to git repo.

 5. run docker image